jahanalem/LiliShop-frontend-angular/README.md

 ## Clientside:
 https://github.com/jahanalem/LiliShop-frontend-angular

-Stack Technologies: Angular, Typescript, and Bootstrap
+tech stack: Angular, Typescript, and Bootstrap

 As a payment services provider that enables merchants to take credit cards, Stripe has been utilized.